 - 1. Call 911 (use the following protocols)

 - Clearly state the location (address, and nearest cross-street)

 - Clearly state the problem

 - Name and phone number

 - Answer any follow-up questions

-2. Call the Chief Emergency Officer or a member of the District Emergency Response Team
+2. Call the Chief Emergency Officer or a member of the District Emergency Response Team (Michael Paladino, District Safety Coordinator @ 506-7817 or 359-7813)

 The Chief Emergency Officer or team member is notified and: